strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 Data Contracts currently are limited in the following ways:

-- `piiFields`
+- `fieldMetadata`
   - specified field names should be present in the corresponding schema
-  - specified fields should be (optional) string or list of string.
+  - specified pii fields should be (optional) string or list of string.
 - `keyField`
   - specified field name should be present in the corresponding schema
   - specified field should be an (optional) string